xaudience/.github/README.md

 ### Stuff Web Server
 Watches all internal systems, collects statistical data, logs errors and other useful info.

+### Business Logic
+Processes user logic, acts as a backend for User Web Application.

+### Calculation Controller
+Acts as a middleware between business logic and calculation services.

 ### Analyzer
 Reads and analyzes audience data and writes results to database.